lmiller1990/rails-cypress/README.md

 end
 ```

-That was a lot of work.
 Make sure everything is working by running `rspec spec/system`.
 If the test passes, everything is working correctly.

 ## E2E with Rails' System Tests

-Before moving on to using cypress.io, let's make sure the code is working correctly using the built in system tests, which run using `selenium_chrome_headless`.
+Before moving on to using Cypress, let's make sure the code is working correctly using the built in system tests, which run using `selenium_chrome_headless`.
 Update `spec/system/posts_spec.rb`:

 ```rb
 require 'rails_helper'